-- Kildall develops first PC OS, CP/M, in 1973-74 and BIOS in 1975; founds (Intergalactic) Digital Research. - Though CP/M is first choice for IBM PC OS in 1980, Kildall and IBM fail to make deal. - Microsoft ends up providing both compilers and MS-DOS OS for IBM PC; MS-DOS is actually re-written QDOS purchased for \$50K cash from Seattle Computer Company, who based QDOS on CP/M.
+- Kildall develops first PC OS, CP/M, in 1973 and BIOS chip in 1976; founds (Intergalactic) Digital Research. - Though CP/M is first choice for IBM PC OS in 1980, Kildall and IBM fail to make deal. - Microsoft ends up providing both compilers and MS-DOS OS for IBM PC; MS-DOS is actually re-written QDOS purchased for \$30K cash from Seattle Computer Company, who based QDOS on CP/M.

-- By early 1980's, MS-DOS is standard OS for both IBM and IBM-compatible PCs; Microsoft is now a billion-dollar company based on \$10-50 fee per copy (on compatibles!). - Application-software market consolidating to a few large companies; many early companies that do not adopt polished business and advertising strategies perish.
+- By early 1980's, MS-DOS is standard OS for both IBM PCs and IBM-compatible PCs; Microsoft is now a billion-dollar company on the strength of \$10-50 fee per copy. - Application-software market consolidating to a few large companies; many early companies that do not adopt polished business and advertising strategies perish.